Generac Holdings Inc. (NYSE:GNRC) Shares Sold by Employees Retirement System of Texas

-Employees Retirement System of Texas lowered its stake in shares of Generac Holdings Inc. (NYSE:GNRC) by 26.0% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 19,924 shares of the technology company’s stock after selling 7,000 shares during the quarter.
-Employees Retirement System of Texas’ holdings in Generac were worth $3,858,000 as of its most recent filing with the Securities and Exchange Commission.
+Employees Retirement System of Texas lowered its stake in Generac Holdings Inc. (NYSE:GNRC) by 26.0% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 19,924 shares of the technology company’s stock after selling 7,000 shares during the quarter.
+Employees Retirement System of Texas’ holdings in Generac were worth $3,858,000 at the end of the most recent quarter.

-Other hedge funds also recently added to or reduced their stakes in the company.
-Strs Ohio boosted its holdings in shares of Generac by 2.3% during the second quarter.
-Strs Ohio now owns 12,273 shares of the technology company’s stock valued at $1,496,000 after acquiring an additional 273 shares during the period.
-OLD National Bancorp IN acquired a new position in shares of Generac during the second quarter valued at $291,000.
-Cambridge Investment Research Advisors Inc. boosted its holdings in shares of Generac by 3.5% during the second quarter.
-Cambridge Investment Research Advisors Inc. now owns 7,468 shares of the technology company’s stock valued at $911,000 after acquiring an additional 251 shares during the period.
-Raymond James & Associates boosted its holdings in shares of Generac by 21.5% during the second quarter.
-Raymond James & Associates now owns 44,136 shares of the technology company’s stock valued at $5,382,000 after acquiring an additional 7,809 shares during the period.
-Finally, DAVENPORT & Co LLC boosted its holdings in shares of Generac by 2.4% during the second quarter.
-DAVENPORT & Co LLC now owns 18,668 shares of the technology company’s stock valued at $2,276,000 after acquiring an additional 432 shares during the period.
+A number of other hedge funds also recently bought and sold shares of the stock.
+Copper Rock Capital Partners LLC lifted its holdings in Generac by 4,092.1% in the second quarter.
+Copper Rock Capital Partners LLC now owns 9,537,196 shares of the technology company’s stock worth $999,923,000 after purchasing an additional 9,309,691 shares during the period.
+Wells Fargo & Company MN lifted its holdings in Generac by 18.3% in the third quarter.
+Wells Fargo & Company MN now owns 1,159,501 shares of the technology company’s stock worth $224,526,000 after purchasing an additional 179,357 shares during the period.
+William Blair Investment Management LLC lifted its holdings in Generac by 12.8% in the third quarter.
+William Blair Investment Management LLC now owns 1,064,436 shares of the technology company’s stock worth $206,117,000 after purchasing an additional 120,669 shares during the period.
+Federated Hermes Inc. lifted its holdings in Generac by 38.6% in the third quarter.
+Federated Hermes Inc. now owns 534,358 shares of the technology company’s stock worth $103,473,000 after purchasing an additional 148,946 shares during the period.
+Finally, Goldman Sachs Group Inc. raised its position in Generac by 165.2% in the second quarter.
+Goldman Sachs Group Inc. now owns 533,252 shares of the technology company’s stock worth $65,019,000 after acquiring an additional 332,152 shares in the last quarter.

-A number of brokerages recently weighed in on GNRC.
-Roth Capital lifted their price objective on shares of Generac from $230.00 to $260.00 and gave the company a “buy” rating in a research note on Thursday, October 29th.
-Stephens began coverage on shares of Generac in a research note on Friday, October 16th.
-They set an “overweight” rating and a $250.00 price objective on the stock.
-Bank of America lifted their price objective on shares of Generac from $200.00 to $220.00 and gave the company a “buy” rating in a research note on Thursday, August 27th.
-JPMorgan Chase & Co. lifted their price objective on shares of Generac from $194.00 to $214.00 and gave the company an “overweight” rating in a research note on Wednesday, October 21st.
-Finally, Oppenheimer lifted their price objective on shares of Generac from $225.00 to $235.00 in a research note on Thursday, October 29th.
-Three equities research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company.
-The stock currently has a consensus rating of “Buy” and a consensus target price of $209.62.
+Several equities research analysts have commented on GNRC shares.
+JMP Securities started coverage on shares of Generac in a research report on Tuesday, October 6th.
+They issued an “outperform” rating and a $285.00 price target on the stock.
+Northcoast Research upgraded shares of Generac from a “neutral” rating to a “buy” rating in a research report on Friday, July 31st.
+Bank of America boosted their price target on shares of Generac from $200.00 to $220.00 and gave the stock a “buy” rating in a research report on Thursday, August 27th.
+JPMorgan Chase & Co. boosted their price target on shares of Generac from $194.00 to $214.00 and gave the stock an “overweight” rating in a research report on Wednesday, October 21st.
+Finally, Robert W. Baird boosted their price target on shares of Generac from $165.00 to $202.00 and gave the stock an “outperform” rating in a research report on Friday, August 21st.
+Three investment analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the stock.
+The stock currently has an average rating of “Buy” and a consensus target price of $209.62.

-Generac (NYSE:GNRC) last announced its earnings results on Wednesday, October 28th.
-The technology company reported $2.08 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.75 by $0.33.
-Generac had a net margin of 12.75% and a return on equity of 34.03%.
-The business had revenue of $701.36 million for the quarter, compared to analyst estimates of $682.62 million.
-Equities research analysts anticipate that Generac Holdings Inc. will post 6.3 EPS for the current fiscal year.
+Generac (NYSE:GNRC) last released its earnings results on Wednesday, October 28th.
+The technology company reported $2.08 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.75 by $0.33.
+Generac had a return on equity of 34.03% and a net margin of 12.75%.
+The company had revenue of $701.36 million for the quarter, compared to analysts’ expectations of $682.62 million.
+Research analysts forecast that Generac Holdings Inc. will post 6.3 EPS for the current fiscal year.

 Generac Holdings Inc designs, manufactures, and sells power generation equipment, energy storage systems, and other power products for the residential, and light commercial and industrial markets worldwide.
 The company offers engines, alternators, transfer switches, and other components fueled by natural gas, liquid propane, gasoline, diesel, and bi-fuel; and batteries and inverters.